csiro-data-school/shell/_episodes/01-intro.md

 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

-* 'Shell', 'Bash', 'Unix', 'Linux' - at this stage, used interchangeably
+* 'Shell', 'Bash', 'Unix', 'Linux' - while there are subtle differences in meaning between these words, in most contexts they are used interchangeably and mean the same thing

 ### What does it look like?